pallma-ai/pallma-guard/README.md

 The Security Observability Layer for AI Agents.

-Pallma is a security observability platform designed specifically for the era of AI agents and LLM-powered applications.
+Pallma-Guard is a security observability platform designed specifically for the era of AI agents and LLM-powered applications.
 As agents execute complex tasks, they create a new, dynamic attack surface vulnerable to threats like prompt injection, data leakage, and insecure tool usage.

-Pallma leverages **OpenTelemetry** to trace every step of an agent's decision-making process—its "chain-of-thought."
+Pallma-Guard leverages **OpenTelemetry** to trace every step of an agent's decision-making process—its "chain-of-thought."
 These traces are then fed into purpose-built **open-source** ML models to detect, analyze, and block threats in real-time, giving you unprecedented visibility and control over your AI systems.

 ## ✨ Key Features

 * 🛡️ **Real-time Threat Detection:** Identify malicious prompts, data exfiltration attempts, and anomalous agent behavior as it happens.
 * 🔎 **LLM-Specific Analysis:** Go beyond simple text matching.
 Understand the context of LLM interactions to detect nuanced threats.
 * 🔓 **Transparent & Auditable Security Models:** No black boxes.
 Our core ML models are fully open-source.
 Inspect the logic, contribute improvements, or fine-tune them.
 * ⚙️ **Minimal Configuration:** Get started in minutes.
-Pallma is designed to work out-of-the-box with no complex rule-writing, providing immediate value right after installation.
+Pallma-Guard is designed to work out-of-the-box with no complex rule-writing, providing immediate value right after installation.
 * 🔌 **OpenTelemetry Native:** Seamlessly integrate with your existing observability stack.
-If you use OTel, you can use Pallma.
+If you use OTel, you can use Pallma-Guard.
 * 🤖 **Framework Agnostic:** Works with LangChain, LlamaIndex, or your own custom agent frameworks.

-## 🤔 Why Pallma?
+## 🤔 Why Pallma-Guard?

 Traditional security tools (WAFs, APMs) are blind to the internal logic of AI agents.
 They see an API call, but not the malicious prompt that caused it.

-Even newer AI security solutions can operate as a "black box," asking you to trust their proprietary logic. **Pallma is different.** Our commitment to open-source extends to our core security models.
+Even newer AI security solutions can operate as a "black box," asking you to trust their proprietary logic. **Pallma-Guard is different.** Our commitment to open-source extends to our core security models.
 This transparency allows for community auditing, eliminates vendor lock-in, and empowers you to understand exactly how your agents are being protected.

 ## Prerequisites